krakend/krakend-documentation/telemetry/jaeger.md

   log_prefix:
   - "[SERVICE: OpenTelemetry]"
 ---
-The KrakenD exporter to [Jaeger](https://www.jaegertracing.io/) allows you to submit spans to an OpenTelemtry Collector (HTTP or gRPC) automatically.
+The KrakenD exporter to [Jaeger](https://www.jaegertracing.io/) allows you to submit spans to an OpenTelemetry Collector (HTTP or gRPC) automatically.

 Jaeger is an open-source, end-to-end distributed tracing system that allows you to monitor and troubleshoot transactions in complex distributed systems.
 Use Jaeger when you want to see the complete flow of a user request through KrakenD and its connected services.